rdevans87/PWA_BudgetTracker/README.md

 Download the PWA.

-For more information on deploying with MongoDB Atlas and Heroku, please visit the [resources](#resources) section.
+For more information on deploying with MongoDB Atlas and Heroku, please visit the [Resources](#resources) section.

 For testing, please visit the deployed application on Heroku: [Budget Tracker App](/)